twhite96/static-gen-ruby/docs/index.md

 ### 📘 Further reading
 You can read it here: [Building a Static Site Generator with Ruby](https://tiffanywhite.dev/2020/12/17/building-a-static-site-generator-with-ruby/).

+### ✅ TODOs
+- [ ] Finish reading Mustache docs
+- [ ] Figure out if you want to publish a gem
+- [ ] Figure out if you want to let the user create posts as YAML using this example: [mustache/projects.mustache at 9fefaabd2b1e68ef8186a210af1f0e18ef48bb55 · mustache/mustache · GitHub](https://github.com/mustache/mustache/blob/9fefaabd2b1e68ef8186a210af1f0e18ef48bb55/examples/projects.mustache) and [mustache/projects.yml at 9fefaabd2b1e68ef8186a210af1f0e18ef48bb55 · mustache/mustache · GitHub](https://github.com/mustache/mustache/blob/9fefaabd2b1e68ef8186a210af1f0e18ef48bb55/examples/projects.yml)
+- [ ] Learn more about publishing gems
+- [ ] Learn more about bundler
+- [ ] Write tests and mocks to see if the class renders the Mustache html template
+- [ ] Decide if more classes and templates are necessary

 **UPDATE**:

 Further progress on the project on my blog.